Demand Media revenue and profit beat estimates

 "We are making steady progress, clearly there is a lot of work ahead of us," Demand Media Chief Financial Officer Mel Tang said in an interview on Tuesday in reference to the spin-off scheduled to be completed by next February.

 Demand is branching out into other areas to diversify its business model including paid content.
-For example it acquired for less than $10 million the subscription-based Creativebug, a website dedicated to help people interested in arts and crafts.
+For example it acquired for less than $10 million (6.4 million pounds) the subscription-based Creativebug, a website dedicated to help people interested in arts and crafts.

 First quarter revenue rose 17 percent to $100.6 million, beating analysts' average expectation for $95.3 million, according to Thomson Reuters I/B/E/S. Stripping out traffic acquisition costs, revenue rose 15 percent to $95.2 million.